aranvhout/OMSS_generator/tutorial.md

 ##### Example

-Until now, our puzzles have been fairly lackluster.
+Until now, our puzzles have been fairly simple.
 By applying the `DISTRIBUTE_THREE` rule, we can start creating puzzles with actual variation and a more complicated logical structure.